 Situated in the predominantly tribal district of Dangs, Purna Wildlife Sanctuary was declared as a sanctuary in July 1990 which spread over an area of 160 Sq. km.
 The sanctuary derives its name from the Purna River, which flows through it.
 Managed by the North Dangs Forest Division, Purna is one of the last remaining patches of moist deciduous forest in Gujarat which supports huge range of flora and fauna.
 Purna, along with Vansda National Park, is the only Protected Area in South Gujarat for conserving diverse biological resources.

-At a distance of 3 km from Waghai and 52 km from Saputara Bus Station, Vansda National Park is a protected area located near Waghai in Navsari district of Gujarat.
-Situated on the Vansda-Waghai State Highway, Vansda, along with Purna Wildlife Sanctuary, is the only Protected Area in South Gujarat and one of the popular places to visit in Gujarat as part of Saputara Tour Packages.
+At a distance of 3 km from Waghai and 52 km from Saputara Bus Station, Vansda National Park is a protected area located near Waghai in the Navsari district of Gujarat.
+Situated on the Vansda-Waghai State Highway, Vansda is one of the major places of wildlife in Gujarat, and among the popular places to visit as part of Saputara sightseeing tour.

-Spread over an area of 24 Sq. km, the area was established as a National park in the year of 1979.
+Spread over an area of 24 sq. km, the area was established as a National park in the year of 1979.
 The park got its name as Vansda because it was once privately owned by the Maharaja of Vansda.
 As per the official records, not a single tree has been cut since 1952.
 Owing to this, in some places, the canopies are so thick that sunlight does not pass through.
-Maintained by the South Dangs Forest Division, the landscape of the park is breath-taking with beautiful rolling hills, sweeping valleys and the beautiful river Ambika flows through the north eastern boundary of the park.
+Maintained by the South Dangs Forest Division, the landscape of the park is breathtaking with beautiful rolling hills, sweeping valleys and the beautiful river Ambika flows through the northeastern boundary of the park.
 The park also has a fairly large number of tribes living in and around such as the Bhil, Gamit, Warli, Kokni, Kunbi, and Dangi tribes.

 |Somnath - Palitana - Bhavnagar||3D/2N||₹ 8950||View Details|